anachkhaidze/hallucinations_cogsci2025/README.md

 # Visual Imagery Vividness Predicts the Complexity of Induced Hallucinations

-This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article.
+This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article accepted for this year's CogSci Proceedings.
+The preprint can is available [here](https://osf.io/preprints/osf/ha7c9_v2).

 ### Contents